Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Conclusion

 We can use a similar idea for our problem setup.
-Namely, we can transfer our results from the high $\theta$ regime to the lower $\theta$ regime for $\theta \in \big(\frac{\log 2}{1+\log 2}, \frac{1}{2}\big)$ by adding in these dummy non-defectives, and noting that adding in these non-defective items can only increase the number of masked non-defectives, and leaves the number of masked defective items unchanged (since non-defective items do not affect masking events of defectives).
+Namely, we can transfer our results from the high $\theta$ regime to the lower $\theta$ regime for $\theta \in \big(\frac{\log 2}{1+\log 2}, \frac{1}{2}\big)$ by adding in these dummy non-defectives, and noting that doing so can only increase the number of masked non-defectives, and leaves the number of masked defectives unchanged (since non-defective items do not affect masking events of defectives).
 This means that $\widetilde{M}_{1} = M_{1}$, and \eqref{eq:30} follows by combining this with \eqref{eq:stoch_dom_1}--\eqref{eq:modified_stoch_dom}.